 There are two reasons you will have a hard time reaching Chinese distributors with no marketing:

 - Emailing is not a thing in China.
 If by any chance your email does not end up in your recipient’s spam folder, it is unlikely he/she will ever see it: They don’t check their mailbox, if they do, they are flooded with dozens of emails just like yours.

-- If you don’t work on your online visibility and your network through Chinese tools (aka WeChat), how could anyone find about your products?
+- If you don’t work on your online visibility and your network through Chinese tools (aka WeChat), how could anyone find out about your products?

 It may sound harsh, but if the market is lucrative, it is also very competitive.